 The objective of this study was to review the existing state post-construction stormwater standards to provide a clearer understanding of the current stormwater management approaches to climate resiliency.
 To achieve this objective, the Center for Watershed Protection (CWP) first reviewed the technical literature to identify: 1) vulnerabilities posed by climate change to effective stormwater management and 2) best stormwater design practices to manage these vulnerabilities.
-Next, CWP evaluated state-published stormwater standards with respect to each state's specific stormwater-related climate adaptations have been incorporated into standards.
+Next, CWP evaluated state-published stormwater standards with respect to each state's specific stormwater vulnerabilities and the degree to which stormwater-related climate adaptations have been incorporated into standards.